mariabrock/angular-leaflet-example/README.md

-This Project was built by following the Digital Ocean tutorial on Angular and Leaflet.
+This Project was built by following the Digital Ocean tutorial on Angular and Leaflet By Chris Engelsma.
 It can be found here: https://www.digitalocean.com/community/tutorials/angular-angular-and-leaflet

 # AngularLeafletExample